Gera1313/GiveEasy/README.md

 - Add logout button and navigation bar.
 - PWA functionality to make the site installable and usable offline.
 - Add a feedback option for improvements.
-- Give it a more modern look.
+- Give it a more modern and polished look.
 - More...

 ## Contributors